Government procurement: South Africa

 (b) the protection or advancement of persons, or categories of persons, disadvantaged by unfair discrimination.

 (3) National legislation must prescribe a framework within which the policy referred to in subsection (2) must be implemented.

-In Subsection (3), the previous words "may be implemented" were amended to "must be implemented" by section 6 of the Constitution Seventh Amendment Act of 2001.

-The Public Finance Management Act 1999 also refers to the duty of the Accounting Officer of a department to have and to maintain an appropriate procurement and supply system which is "fair, equitable, transparent, competitive and cost effective".
+In Subsection (3), the previous words "may be implemented" were amended to "must be implemented" by section 6 of the Constitution's Seventh Amendment Act of 2001.
+The Public Finance Management Act of 1999 (PFMA) also refers to the duty of the Accounting Officer of a department to have and to maintain an appropriate procurement and supply system which is "fair, equitable, transparent, competitive and cost effective".

 To help prevent corruption, a Central Tender Board was established in 2014.